sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

         ”dpu_data_plane_reason": ”Pipeline failure",
 ```

-3. Each DPU has to store the health data in its local DB and should provide it to the switch PMON when requested (gRPC).
+3. Each DPU has to store the health data in its local DB and should provide it to the switch.
 * When the "show system-health ..."
-CLI is executed on the switch, it will fetch the corresponding information for the DPUs and provide a consolidated view of the system-health.
+CLI is executed on the switch, the "UserDefinedChecker" class will collect the data and feed it to the CLI.
+It is up to the platform on how this is done.
+However, for faster access store it in the switch chasisStateDB.
 * The DPU is a complex hardware, to facilitate debug, a consistent way of storing and accessing the health record of the DPUs is critical in a multi vendor scenario even though it is a platform specific implementation.
 * Both switch and the DPUs will follow to the [SONiC system health monitor HLD](https://github.com/sonic-net/SONiC/blob/ce313db92a694e007a6c5332ce3267ac158290f6/doc/system_health_monitoring/system-health-HLD.md)
 * Refer to section 3.4.5 for "show system-health .."
 CLIs